-1. Remove the four plastic covers in the truck bed to expose the four puck mounting slots.

-2. The mounting plates (#9, #10) come pre-assembled with the handles (#6) parallel to the plates and secured to the center pin for shipping purposes.
+- 1. Remove the four plastic covers in the truck bed to expose the four puck mounting slots. - 2.
+The mounting plates (#10, #11) come pre-assembled with the handles (#7) perpendicular to the plates and secured to the security posts.
 This will serve as the locked position once the plates are installed in the bed of the truck.
 The installed hardware has been left finger-tight to allow for easy adjustment during the initial installation.
-Unpin the handles and swing them out to the unlocked position to begin the installation process.

-3. On the back side of the plates (opposite side of the handles) there are male puck adapters (#7) that correspond to the female receivers in the truck bed.
+Unpin the handles and swing them inward to the unlocked position to begin the installation process. - 3.
+On the back side of the plates (opposite side of the handles) there are male puck adapters (#8) that correspond to the female receivers in the truck bed.
 The male puck adapters are secured to the mounting plate with a large 1" jam nut (#2).

-Running through the center of each male puck adapter is the T-bolt (#8), which is secured by a 5/8" castle nut (#1).
-Note also that there are washers above and below each handle for adjustment purposes, which will be explained in a later step (Fig.1).
+Running through the center of each male puck adapter is the T-bolt (#6,#9), which is secured by a 5/8" castle nut (#1).
+Note that there are both front and rear T-bolts.
+Also note that there are washers above and below each handle (Fig.1) for adjustment purposes, which will be explained in a later step.

-4. Start by setting the plates in the bed of the truck,

-parallel to the length of the bed but on top of the puck mounting slots, with the flanges facing each other in the center of the bed.
+4. Start by setting the plates in the bed of the truck, parallel to the length of the bed but on top of the puck mounting slots, with the flanges facing each other in the center of the bed.
 Locate the male puck adapters over the female puck slots in the bed.
 Note: It may be necessary to loosen the castle nut and adjust the T-bolt assembly (Fig.1) to center them over the female puck slots in the bed of the truck.